 Why book an Unlocking Shakespeare workshop?

-Unlocking Shakespeare uses rehearsal room techniques to accelerate and consolidate your students learning.
-It is the perfect workshop to get your students up to speed with GCSE Shakespeare English content in an engaging, playful and meaningful way.
+Unlocking Shakespeare uses rehearsal room techniques to accelerate and consolidate your students' learning.
+It is the perfect workshop to get your students up to speed with GCSE Shakespeare English content in an engaging, experiential and meaningful way.

 How much does it cost?